datahub-v2/frontend/docs/markdown.md

-Markdown is an easy-to-use markup language, used to format plain text docs in the web incredibly fast.
+Markdown is an easy-to-use markup language, used to format docs for web, using plain text.
-It will take minutes to learn and save hours of time.

-It is widely used by open-source organizations like datahub, github, bitbucket and many more
+Used by datahub, github, bitbucket and many many more

 # 5 minutes Markdown guide